 Jade Plants often get a condition called Oedema, where the roots take up water faster than the plant can use it.
 This causes corky blisters to form on the foliage.
 Reducing water should prevent the condition, but the blisters will remain.

-Rarely, you may find a Jade Plant has white spots, which are actually insects.
-Mealybugs have a whitish silver fuzzy exterior.
+Rarely may you find a Jade Plant with white spots, which are actually insects.
+For example, mealybugs have a whitish-silver fuzzy exterior.
 If your white spots are moving under close observation, take action, and seclude the Jade Plant from other plants.

 The spots may also be a variety of scales with silvery bodies.
 Both can be conquered with a systemic insecticide formulated for houseplants or by dabbing them with a 70 percent solution of rubbing alcohol.

-Jade Plants are not usually prone to insect infestations, but if you put the plant outdoors for the summer, take a good look at it before bringing it indoors and infecting your other flora.
+Jade Plant is not usually prone to insect infestations, but if you put the plant outdoors for the summer, take a good look at it before bringing it indoors and infecting your other flora.